Dora Beedham: Minnie 'Frances' Spong

-The oldest daughter Minnie Spong (1863-19 June 1953), who became a teacher in Africa, wanted to be known as 'Frances' after their carnivore father named his meat mincing gadget 'the Minnie', and she only returned to Britain in 1911.
+The oldest daughter Minnie Spong (1863 – 19 June 1953), who became a teacher in Africa, wanted to be known as 'Frances' after their carnivore father named his meat mincing gadget 'the Minnie', and she only returned to Britain in 1911.

 Annie Spong

-Annie Eliza Spong (1870-1957) was born in Streatham in London.
+Annie Eliza Spong (1870–1957) was born in Streatham in London.
 She was a suffragette, embroiderer and portrait artist who painted several Lord Mayors of London in her career.
 Active from 1888 when she was a student at the Herkomer Art School to at least 1910.
 She was unmarried but lived with a fellow artist Joseph Sydell, whom she met at art college.
 Annie took up dancing under the direction of Raymond Duncan, whose sister Isadora was more well known for modern expressive dance.
 She opened the Spong School in Hampstead in 1919, where Spong Rhythmic Dancing was taught and which in 1920 became known as Natural Movement Dancing.
 With her sister the singer Irene Spong she performed in the Greek drama Lysistrata at the Royal Court Theatre.

 Irene Spong

-Sister Irene Osborn Spong (1882-21 June 1960) was a singer and put on concerts to raise money for the WSPU, and gave elocution classes to suffragette speakers.
+Sister Irene Osborn Spong (1882 – 21 June 1960) was a singer and put on concerts to raise money for the WSPU, and gave elocution classes to suffragette speakers.
 Annie danced whilst Irene sang, and spoke of the balance achieved from gymnastic dance moves: 'our awkwardness drops away, and we become more evenly balanced in body and mind, and instinctively become more human'.
 Irene also was imprisoned in Holloway for suffrage activism, and although married to her father's company managing clerk, Norman Parley in 1910, she retained her maiden name for her singing career.

 With Annie, Irene performed in Lysistrata, a Greek drama at the Royal Court Theatre.

 Florence Spong

-Another sister, Florence (1873-30 March 1944), was a weaver, dressmaker and made lace and wood-carvings.
+Another sister, Florence (1873 – 30 March 1944), was a weaver, dressmaker and made lace and wood-carvings.
 She studied lace-making in Spain and wood-carving under Hubert von Herkomer.

 Florence and her sister Minnie Spong became poultry farmers in Felbridge, East Grinstead and advertised in Votes for Women for female students.
 With her sister Dora Spong she joined the WSPU in 1908.
-Florence was sentenced to one month's imprisonment for stone-throwing in June 1909, and went on hunger strike and was given another two month's sentence on Black Friday in November 1910.
+Florence was sentenced to one month's imprisonment for stone-throwing in June 1909, and went on hunger strike and was given another two months' sentence on Black Friday in November 1910.
 Her signature is on the Holloway banner made by WSPU members in prison, now in the Museum of London.